 Floods can be identified as overflowing and rising water onto dry land (Emberga, 2014).
 Indeed, floods are considered as a general and temporary condition in dryland areas, in which the inland water overflows due to the rapid increase of water (Sivakumar, 2016).
-Wagenaar et al., (2019) identified floods as one of the significant environmental crises because of their severe impact on human activities and the environment.
+Wagenaar et al. (2019) identified floods as one of the significant environmental crises because of their severe impact on human activities and the environment.
 Floods can happen in different ways due to various reasons (Salvesen, 2010).
 Many short-term and long-term reasons can affect the occurrence of floods in any area (Emberga, 2014).
-In the hydrological terms, flooding can be identified as a natural phenomenon; nevertheless, human activities and socio-political factors also contribute to flooding (Adekola & Lamond, 2017).
+In the hydrological terms, flooding can be identified as a natural phenomenor; nevertheless, human activities and sociopolitical factors also contribute to flooding (Adekola and Lamond, 2017).
 When moving to the Sri Lankan context, the situation has become more critical because flood events highly occur throughout the year (Sivakumar, 2016).
-Guruge (2017) further strengthened the crucial situation by stating that 15 of 25 districts in Sri Lanka are affected by severe floods due to the heavy rainfall from monsoons every year.
-According to MDM (2017), the majority of people are affected by floods in Sri Lanka during two monsoon seasons, which affect the country throughout the year.
+For example, due to the floods that struck in May 2017, 2,093 houses were completely damaged and 11,056 houses were partially damaged creating the establishment of resettlements as a flood preventive measure a priority (Wanninayake and Rajapakshe, 2018).
+According to Ministry of Disaster Management (2017), many people are affected by floods in Sri Lanka during two monsoon seasons, which affect the country throughout the year.

 Flood management can be effectively achieved with the combined use of non-structural and structural measures (Shah et al., 2017).
 Non-structural measures refer to the methods, which can be used to reduce the damages from floods by not involving physical constructions but implementing different types of precautions (Bridges, 2014).
 These measures include flood forecasting and warning, establishing laws and regulations, reconstruction and rehabilitation planning, flood insurance system and flood-related databases (Kang, Lee and Lee, 2018).
-Although the non-structural measures can be identified as effective flood management methods, they would be less successful without improving structural measures (Heidari, 2009).
+Although the nonstructural measures can be identified as effective flood management methods, they would be less successful without improving structural measures (Heidari, 2009).
 According to Salvesen (2010), structural measures seek to reduce the impact of floods, while non-structural measures seek to keep people away from the floods.
 Therefore, rather than keeping people away from the hazard, it is better to move or tame the water flow to a considerable level with reduced risk.
 Therefore, it is obvious that implementing structural measures plays a vital role in flood management (Salvesen, 2010).
-Various structural measures developed nowadays for flood management can be identified as dams, reservoirs, levees (bunds), floodwalls, diversions, drainage systems, and channel improvements (CCI, 2017).
+Various structural measures developed nowadays for flood management can be identified as dams, reservoirs, levees (bunds), flood walls, diversions, drainage systems and channel improvements (CCI, 2017).

 Although these structural measures stand for effective flood management within the country, presently their performance has become slightly poor due to many types of issues involved (JICA, 2013).
 As further stated by the study, ageing of the structural measures with time mainly leads to extensive damages and losses during floods.
 Some of these structural measures desperately need replacements or rehabilitations to ensure their functions in the event of a flood, as most of them were implemented before the 1980s (JICA, 2013).
 Moreover, a study by Wickramaratne et al. (2012) mentioned that the non-functionality of some structural measures encourages the possibility of turning flood events into major disasters.
 They also argued that the inadequacy of structural flood management measures within the country has discouraged the performance of overall flood management process as the flood occurrence in Sri Lanka is significantly high.
-Accordingly, it is obvious that different issues can be identified existing structural flood management measures resulting with poor performance of them.
+Accordingly, it is obvious that different issues can be identified with existing structural flood management measures resulting poor performance of them.
 This situation severely affects the entire flood management process within the country and therefore, it emphasises the need to investigate and overcome those issues in a detailed manner.